sftyufang/MyRepTest/readme.txt

 My stupid boss still prefers SVN.
 Creating a new granch is quick. hellol;
-Createing a new branch is quick
+Createing a newer branch is simple & quick